maheshj01/searchfield/README.md

 - `inputType`: Keyboard Type for SearchField
 - `itemHeight` : height of each suggestion Item, (defaults to 35.0).
 - `marginColor` : Color for the margin between the suggestions.
-- `onTap` : callback when a sugestion is tapped it also returns the tapped value.
+- `onSuggestionTap` : callback when a sugestion is tapped it also returns the tapped value.
+- `onSubmit` : callback when the searchfield is submitted, it returns the current text in the searchfield.
 - `suggestions`**(required)** : List of SearchFieldListItem to search from.
 each `SearchFieldListItem` in the list requires a unique searchKey, which is used to search the list and an optional Widget, Custom Object to display custom widget and to associate a object with the suggestion list.
 - `SuggestionState`: enum to hide/show the suggestion on focusing the searchfield defaults to `SuggestionState.expand`.